 Trauma and its effects are a key consideration for those who work with young offenders.
-Not only are traumatic experiences very common in the backgrounds of young offenders, but the impact of these experiences can limit their ability to engage with opportunities in the short term, and in the longer term can seriously narrow their life chances.
+Not only are traumatic experiences very common in the backgrounds of young people in custody, but the impact of these experiences can limit their ability to engage with opportunities in the short term, and in the longer term can seriously narrow their life chances.